foundweekends/giter8/README.markdown

 replaced) that will contain the template output.
 If no name field is specified in the template, g8's output goes to the user's current working directory.
 In both cases, directories nested under the template's source directory are reproduced in its output.
+File and directory names also participate in template expansion, e.g.

+    src/main/g8/src/main/scala/$MainClass$.scala

-If you enter sbt's interactive mode in the base directory of a template project, the action "sbt-test" will apply the template in the default output directory (under `target/g8`) and run `sbt update compile` for *that* project in a forked process.
+If you enter sbt's interactive mode in the base directory of a template project, the action "sbt-test" will apply the template in the default output directory (under `target/g8`) and run `sbt update test` for *that* project in a forked process.
 This is a good sanity check for templates that are supposed to produce sbt projects.

 But what if your template is not for an sbt project?
 Such as: